Gordonjo/Jekyll-Mono/_posts/2017-07-24-Stochastic-BP.md

 ## Stochastic Backpropagation
 -----

 So that's it.
 We're ready to put it all together in an algorithm called Auto-encoding Variational Bayes ([^2]), or Stochastic Backpropagation ([^3]) (the thing was concurrently discovered and published by two separate groups).
 Conveniently, we can run this optimization in mini-batch form, so basically its just stochastic gradient descent with your favorite optimizer on the estimator described above.
-Just for closure, here's the complete algorithm (in rough pseudo-code):
+Just for closure, here is the complete algorithm (in rough pseudo-code):

 ```
 function stochastic_backprop(data, L):